victorl2/snake-game/README.md

-# SnakeAI
+# SnakeGame
-Reinforcement learning implementation that play's the game of snake
+A simple implementation of a snake game in python

 ## Requirements